brettski/brettski/stacks.md

 ## Things I've worked with as a Maintenance Programmer

-Marty coined this phrase for me years ago, and it made a lot of sense for the the type of works I've done in my life.
+Marty coined this phrase for me years ago, and it stuck.
+It made a lot of sense for the type of work I've done in my life.
-In most of these products I haven't really written applications from scratch, but fixed bugs added functionality, etc.
+In most of these products, I haven't really written applications from scratch, but fixed bugs, added functionality, etc.
 It may sound strange, but I really enjoy this type of work.
 It's interesting to see all the different ways developers have created applications.

 - ASP Classic
 - VB
 - C#
-- Some 4GL program I don't remember the actual name of.
+- A 4GL, Btrieve-based application I don't remember the actual name of
 - Cold Fusion
 - WinForms, ASP.NET*
 - Ubuntu